Neeraj-Kumar-Coder/Creative-Website-Implementations/README.md

 # Creative Website Implementations
-These designs should be implemented for logic reference and NOT to be used as a template.
+These designs are implemented for logic reference and NOT to be used as a template.

 ### Here is the list of implementations: